-Note that the above construction of link directions in $\tcP$ depends on the choices of singular lines $S$.
-On the one hand, the local shape of $S$ is not important, as long as $\partial S$ are fixed.
-In fact, if we change the shape of $S$ locally, the changes of link directions in $\tcP$ can be obtained by several ``gauge transformations'' of Kasteleyn orientations, which relate two different but equivalent Kasteleyn orientations (simultaneously changing the directions of links sharing a common vertex in $\tcP$) \cite{Cimasoni2007}.
-An example of the basic shape changes of singular lines on $\cT$ and gauge transformation of Kasteleyn orientations on $\tcP$ are shown in \fig{fig:gauge}.
-Note that the Majorana degrees of freedom on vertices of $\tcP$ are mapped from one lattice to another according to the link directions under the gauge transformation of Kasteleyn orientations ($n$ to $n'$ in \fig{fig:gauge}).
-In this way, the vacuum state without fermion (without Kitaev chain) on the left lattice is mapped to the vacuum state on the right lattice without fermion parity changing.
+Note that the construction of link direction in $\tcP$ depends on the choice of the singular line $S$.
+On the one hand, the local shape of $S$ is not important as long as $\partial S$ is fixed.
+In fact, if we change the shape of $S$ locally, the change in link direction in $\tcP$ can be obtained by several ``gauge transformations'' of Kasteleyn orientation, which relate two different but equivalent Kasteleyn orientations (simultaneously changing the directions of links sharing a common vertex in $\tcP$) \cite{Cimasoni2007}.
+An example of the basic shape changes of singular lines on $\cT$ and gauge transformation of Kasteleyn orientation on $\tcP$ is shown in \fig{fig:gauge}.
+Note that the Majorana degrees of freedom on the vertices of $\tcP$ are mapped from one lattice to another according to the link direction under the gauge transformation of Kasteleyn orientation ($n$ to $n'$ in \fig{fig:gauge}).
+In this way, the vacuum state without fermions (without Kitaev chain) on the left lattice is mapped to the vacuum state on the right lattice without changing the fermion parity.

 On the other hand, the homology class of $S$ matters.
 Different choices of topological classes of $S$ (fixed $w_0=\partial S$) correspond to different spin structures on $M$.
 Our constructions make sure that, for arbitrary choices of $S$, the \emph{local} Kasteleyn properties along the smallest loop around every vertex is satisfied.
-But the \emph{global} Kasteleyn property along non-trivial cycles of $M$ can be either preserved or broken.
+However, the \emph{global} Kasteleyn property along non-trivial cycles of $M$ can be either preserved or broken.
 They correspond to $2^{2g}$ different spin structures on closed oriented surface $M$ with genus $g$ \cite{Cimasoni2007,Cimasoni2008}.
 Different choices of $S$ induce different global Kasteleyn properties and thus correspond to different spin structures.